vechain/grant-program/applications/Provide-vechain.md

 Possible additional information to include:
 - [Ryan Fleischmann](https://twitter.com/RyFleisch) of Provide is a recipient of the VeChain developer microgrant for the Carbon Emissions NFT
 - We have been supported by a network of investors.
-We also have a strategic partnership with KlimaDAO/Carbonmark
+We also have an active strategic partnership with KlimaDAO/Carbonmark